bencodezen/bencodezen/src/blog/never-finished.md

 ---
 title: Never Finished
 date: 2016-04-01 02:00:00
+excerpt: I cannot even begin to count how many times I tried to launch this blog.
+Each time I sat down to do so, I would get caught up in the million things that I wanted to do with it and end up lost in the sea of ideas and possibility (i.e., articles, tutorials, embedded CodePens featuring awesome animations I would make, etc.).
 ---

 I cannot even begin to count how many times I tried to launch this blog.
 Each time I sat down to do so, I would get caught up in the million things that I wanted to do with it and end up lost in the sea of ideas and possibility (i.e., articles, tutorials, embedded CodePens featuring awesome animations I would make, etc.).